 BU’s Responsibilities Under Title IX

 Title IX requires universities to respond promptly and effectively to complaints of all kinds of sexual misconduct, including sexual harassment and sexual violence.
 Universities must take immediate action to eliminate the offending conduct, prevent its recurrence, and address its effects.
 BU is committed to promptly investigating the circumstances of a complaint to determine what occurred, ensure complainant safety, and provide remedies.
 Regardless of whether a complainant files a criminal action, BU will undertake its own investigation of the circumstances of the complaint.

 Boston University has several policies that address sexual misconduct:

-- Sexual Misconduct and the Judicial Process Policy: Applies to complaints of sexual misconduct brought against students.
-This policy defines key terms, gives examples of covered conduct, discusses confidentiality, and provides guidance on reporting sexual misconduct.
+- Sexual Misconduct/Title IX Policy: This policy defines key terms, gives examples of covered conduct, discusses confidentiality, and provides guidance on reporting sexual misconduct throughout the University.

 - Workplace Violence Prevention Policy: Prohibits violent behavior, physical attacks, verbal or physical threats of violence, physical intimidation, and stalking and property damage, and describes procedures for reporting such situations.